Pete Morelli: NFL career

 In November 2007, Morelli was the referee of a game between the Cleveland Browns and Baltimore Ravens.
 Towards the end of regulation, Browns placekicker Phil Dawson attempted a 51-yard field goal to tie the game and force an overtime period.
 The ball ricocheted off the left upright, broke the vertical plane of the crossbar, and bounced off the stanchion and back over the crossbar and onto the field.
 Initially, field judge Jim Saracino and back judge Keith Ferguson signaled the kick was no good.
 After a five-minute discussion among the officials, Morelli announced over the public address system that he would "take a look at this play".
 Upon arriving at the instant review booth, Morelli was informed by replay assistant Howard Slavin through headphones that field goals are not reviewable.
 Ferguson "felt more strongly" that the ball had crossed through the goal posts and based on this, Morelli declared that the field goal was good.
 As a result of this incident, a rule change was passed during the ensuing offseason, making field goal attempts that bounce off the goal post reviewable under instant replay.

 Morelli was the referee of the NFC Championship Game between the Minnesota Vikings and New Orleans Saints on January 24, 2010.
-Saints' Bobby McCray made a low blindside hit on Vikings quarterback Brett Favre that appeared to have violated the "Tom Brady Rule" in which defenders can't hit quarterbacks below the knees.
+Saints' Bobby McCray made a low blindside hit on Vikings quarterback Brett Favre that appeared to have violated the "Tom Brady Rule" in which defenders are not permitted to hit quarterbacks below the knees.
 Pereira later agreed that it was a missed call and a penalty flag should have been thrown.
 This, along with two other hits on Favre that did draw penalty flags from Morelli's crew, later became one of the many examples cited in the New Orleans Saints bounty scandal, in which the Saints were accused of operating a slush fund that paid out bonuses for in-game performance in violation of NFL rules.

+Morelli received the Art McNally Award in 2015.
 Morelli was the referee for a prime-time NFC game between the Philadelphia Eagles and the Carolina Panthers on October 12, 2017, both 4-1 leading into the match-up and battling for the NFC Conference lead.
 Morelli and his crew made history, penalizing the Eagles 10 times for 126 yards, while penalizing the Panthers one time for one yard.
 This was the first time in NFL history that one team had over 120 penalty yards while the other had less than 10.

 Morelli's final NFL game as referee was the 2019 Pro Bowl in Orlando, Florida, along with Walt Coleman.
 They both retired after that game.

-Awards
+Personal life

-Morelli was inducted into the St. Mary's High School Hall of Fame in November 2007, where he is president.
-Morelli also received the Art McNally Award in 2015.
+Pete Morelli and his wife Cindy have two sons, Matt and Dan.
+Morelli previously served as president of St. Mary's High School in Stockton, California, where was inducted into the school's hall of fame in 2007.